optiz0r/py-mco-agent/README.md

   The logger is set to use the `mcorpc.agent_name` hierarchy.
 By default all other logging is disabled to prevent pollution of the mcorpc reply.
 This is done by setting the log level on the root logger to 100.
 You can re-enable logging by adjusting the log-level on either the root logger or a specific child if required.
+- `config`
+  Contains a dict-like object which can be used to read configuration settings from the agent's choria plugin configuration file (`/etc/puppetlabs/mcollective/plugin.d/agentname.cfg` by default).